 “So, you’re a writer?” by H. G. Robert is the must-have self-help book for every wannabe writer and unemployed poet.
 The different chapters provide an exclusive in-depth look on why most authors are unpublished or a self-published flop.
 The brutally honest narratives are followed by 200 tips on overcoming keyboard constipation.
-Coming soon.
+Available on 11/20/2014.

 Why not be a writer?

 – most writers are unpublished